-"Fee" means the total fee or any component of the total fee calculated under Section 4 of the FOIA, including any deposit.
+"Fee" means the total fee or any component of the total fee calculated under section 4 of the FOIA, including any deposit.

-If a requestor believes that the fee charged by the Township to process a FOIA request exceeds the amount permitted by State law or under this policy, the requestor must first appeal to the Township Board by submitting a written appeal for a fee reduction to the office of the Township Supervisor.
+If a requestor believes that the fee charged by the Township to process a FOIA request exceeds the amount permitted by state law or under this policy, he or she must first appeal to the Township Board by submitting a written appeal for a fee reduction to the office of the Township Supervisor FOIA Coordinator.

-The appeal must be in writing, specifically state the word "appeal," and identify how the required fee exceeds the amount permitted.
+The appeal must be in writing, specifically state the word "appeal" and identify how the required fee exceeds the amount permitted.
 The Township FOIA Appeal Form (To Appeal an Excess Fee) may be used.

 The Township Board is not considered to have received a written appeal until the first regularly scheduled Township Board meeting following submission of the written appeal.

-Casco Township FOIA Procedures and Guidelines Within 10 business days after receiving the appeal, the Township Board will respond in writing by:
+Within 10 business days after receiving the appeal, the Township Board will respond in writing by: